iiriis/Object_files_of_C/Readme.md

-##A DEPTH TO C FILES
+#A DEPTH TO C FILES

 This repo reveals about the intricacies of the output files from the GNU GCC compiler.
-You can watch the binart files, the dissasembly for the highlevel code to its corresponding assembly.
+You can watch the binary files, the dissasembly for the highlevel code to its corresponding assembly.
 Learn how to use flags.